 This summary highlights information included elsewhere in this prospectus.
 This summary does not contain all the information you should consider before investing in our common stock.
-You should read and consider this entire prospectus carefully, including the sections titled "Risk Factors," "Cautionary Note Regarding Forward-Looking Statements" and "Management's Discussion and Analysis of Financial Condition and Results of Operations" and our consolidated financial statements and the related notes included elsewhere in this prospectus, before making any investment decision.
+You should read and consider this entire prospectus carefully, including the sections titled "Risk factors," "Special note regarding forward-looking statements" and "Management's discussion and analysis of financial condition and results of operations" and our consolidated financial statements and the related notes included elsewhere in this prospectus, before making any investment decision.
 Unless the context otherwise requires, the terms "Beam," "Beam Therapeutics," the "Company," "we," "us" and "our" relate to Beam Therapeutics Inc., together with its consolidated subsidiaries.